 Arthur Wellesley was born on 1 May 1769 in Ireland, probably Dublin.
 He was commissioned as an ensign in the British Army on 7 March 1787, rising through the ranks and following the outbreak of the Napoleonic Wars (1793-1815) becoming a Lieutenant-Colonel in September 1793.
 During the next few years, Arthur Wellesley played a significant part in some 60 battles and was noted for his organisational skills, perseverance and courage.
 A Tory, Wellesley was also interested in politics and was elected Member of Parliament for the Cinque Port of Rye in a by-election that took place in April 1806.
 A position he held until the general election in the following November, when he lost the seat.

 Wellesley led the British Army in the Peninsula Wars (1808-1813) in Spain and Portugal against Napoleon (Emperor of France 1804-1814) and attained the rank of Field Marshal in June 1813.
 On 6 April 1814, Napoleon abdicated with the signing of the Chaumont Peace Treaty.
-Wellesley was appointed the ambassador to France and was granted the Dukedom of Wellington.
+He was appointed the ambassador to France and was granted the Dukedom of Wellington.
 On 11 July 1814, Wellington was in Dover where he greeted the leader of the Prussian forces, Marshall Gebhard Leberecht von Blücher (1742-1819), on the newly built Buckland Bridge.
 Neither men knowing that in less than a year they would be allies in the final defeat of Napoleon.
 In March 1815, Napoleon returned from Elba at the head of an army and the Wars resumed.
-Before crossing to the Continent, Wellington spent much time in Dover reassembling his Army, having footwear made by Coulthard and Wilson of Last Lane for his soldiers and battle orders printed by Mr Mate of Dolphin Lane – his premises were approximately where the Granada cinema stood until recently.
+Wellington spent much time in Dover reassembling his Army, having footwear made by Coultard and Wilson of Last Lane for his soldiers.
+Also battle orders printed by Mr Mate of the ancient former Dolphin Lane that ceased to exist in 2018, his premises were approximately where the Granada cinema stood until recently.

 The Battle of Waterloo took place on 18 June 1815 following which Wellington landed in Dover on 23 June.
 He arrived in Dover Bay at about 03.00hrs in the sloop Rosario, and the guns on Western Heights were fired to welcome him!
 By the time the Rosario came into Dover harbour, the quays and piers were crowded.
 On landing at the Crosswall, the exultation was deafening and the Duke was lifted onto the shoulders of townsmen Henry Jell, Emanuel Levey and Thomas Birch.
 They carried the Duke to the Ship Inn, on Custom House Quay with the crowds cheering all the way.
 When they reached the Inn’s low entrance the three men refused to put the Duke down, instead they crouched so the Duke would not bump his head!
 Inside, Marshall Blücher was there to greet his friend and comrade.